lmelnik113/getting_cleaning_course_project/codeBook.md

 # Codebook

 This codebook explains the output of the run_analysis.R script.
+Please note it uses the features_info.txt file from the https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip as a base, modifies it, and adds a summary of changes.:

 Feature Selection